Gravitational waves from low-scale cosmic strings: GWB spectrum in the BOS model

 where $\textrm{erf}\left(z\right)$ denotes the Gauss error function.
 It is straightforward to show that this expression for $\mathcal{N}$ reproduces the standard result in Eq.~\eqref{eq:Nstandard} in the limit $\sigma \rightarrow 0$.
 Together with Eq.~\eqref{eq:nx32f}, we thus arrive at the following generalized result for the RR loop number density, which properly accounts for the finite-width distribution of initial $x$ values in the BOS numerical simulation,

 where $\textrm{erf}_{t_{\rm ini}}$ and $\textrm{erf}_t$ are shorthand notations for

 To the best of our knowledge, a result of this form has not been derived before, even though it constitutes a more accurate approximation of the exact numerical BOS result than the standard RR loop number density in Eq.~\eqref{eq:nstandard}.
-The applicability of the RR loop number density in Eq.~\eqref{eq:nRRBOS} extends in particular far beyond the discussion in this paper.
-We argue that, in any analysis relying on the BOS loop number densities, it would be more accurate to work with Eq.~\eqref{eq:nRRBOS} than with Eq.~\eqref{eq:nstandard}.